 To be considered a close relative, a Manitoba Supporter must be related to the applicant (or the applicant’s spouse) in one of the following ways:

 - niece or nephew (ex: child of your sister or brother)

 - aunt or uncle (ex: brother or sister of your mother or father)

 - first cousin (ex: child of your aunt or uncle)

 - mother or father

 - grandmother or grandfather

-Use our free service to find out whether you could qualify for this visa.
+Use our service to find out whether you are eligible for a particular country.
 Fill out the Free Canada Visa Assessment Form.
 Make sure that all information provided is authentic in order to make a proper assessment.

 For more information please write to us at info at isaglobal dot in.